ubergeekady/TechNotebooks/CNotebook/CNotebook.md

-## Static Variables
+## Scoping & Storage Classes

+The variables which are declared inside the function, compound statement (or block) are called Local variables.

-Static variables have a property of preserving their value even after they are out of their scope!Hence, static variables preserve their previous value in their previous scope and are not initialized again in the new scope.
+Static variables have a property of preserving their value even after they are out of their scope!
+Hence, static variables preserve their previous value in their previous scope and are not initialized again in the new scope.
 For example, we can use static int to count number of times a function is called, but an auto variable can’t be used for this purpose.
 A static int variable remains in memory while the program is running.
 A normal or auto variable is destroyed when a function call where the variable was declared is over.

 ```c
 static int i = 10;